DsosaH/osticket-postconfg/README.md

 </p>
 <br/>
-<h2>Users(Customers)</h2>
+<h2>Users (Customers)</h2>
 <p>
-  User refers a to non-agent person that submits tickets.
-They can be registred or anonymus.
-In this example let's create a new user by going to <ins>Agent Panel -> Users -> Add New User</ins>.
+  User refers to a non-agent person that submits tickets.
+They can be registered or anonymous.
+In this example, let's create a new user by going to <ins>Agent Panel -> Users -> Add New User</ins>.
 </p>
 <p>